The Offspring: Rise and Fall, Rage and Grace (2006–2009)

-In November 2006, it was reported that the Offspring were back in the studio recording their eighth studio album Rise and Fall, Rage and Grace with producer Bob Rock and "a fistful of demos".
+In November 2006, it was reported that the Offspring was back in the studio recording their eighth studio album Rise and Fall, Rage and Grace with producer Bob Rock and "a fistful of demos".
 In July 2007, Dexter announced that the band had finished two more songs and the album was being recorded in Orange County, California.

 It was announced on July 27, 2007, that former Saves the Day drummer Pete Parada had been chosen to be the Offspring's new drummer, replacing Atom Willard, who went to focus on Angels and Airwaves.
 The band's first shows with Parada were at the Summer Sonic festival in Japan in August 2007.
 It was during these shows that the band debuted "Hammerhead", which would become the first single from the new album.
 Parada did not record on the new album due to contract issues however; Josh Freese once again handled drum duties as he did with Splinter.

 The Offspring co-headlined the Australian Soundwave Festival during February and May 2008 alongside Incubus and Killswitch Engage.